-New Church Family is the latest name of a faith community that has been conducting Christian ministry and special outreach to the gay-lesbian-transgender-bisexual community in the Daytona area since 1986.
+NEW CHURCH FAMILY is a nondenominational faith community that has been conducting Christian ministry for everyone and a special outreach to the gay-lesbian-transgender-bisexual community in the Daytona area since 1986.
 Our modern, spacious building on US 92 also serves as a GLBT community center, hosting various secular events such as dance parties, films, support groups and workshops.
 We also are happy to share our space with anyone -- gay or straight -- desiring a Christian wedding, Holy Union, baptism, funeral or memorial service.

 BRIEF HISTORY – The congregation formerly known as Hope Metropolitan Community Church met Feb.
 3, 2008 to re-establish itself as New Church Family in leased space on Beville Road, South Daytona.
+We incorporated as a Florida non-profit and hold 501-3-c tax-exempt status.
 Later in 2008, the congregation voted to join International Christian Community Churches, based in Asheville, N.C., but later voluntarily exited the denomination in August 2014.
-The church has been independent since that point, but continues to study outside affiliations.
+The church has been independent since that point.

 In August 2012, after a two-year property search, the church purchased the 4100-square-foot headquarters of the Volusia Building Industry Association for $287,500, using investments from its Building Fund.
-The purchase tripled the space of the church, giving it a meeting hall for 100 people, plus 3 offices, boardroom, full kitchen, lobby and reception area.
+The purchase of the property at 3520 W. International Speedway Blvd.in western Daytona Beach gave us a central location, close to three major highways.
+It tripled the space of the church, giving it a meeting hall for 100 people, plus 2 offices, boardroom, library, full kitchen, lobby and reception area.
 It is available for rental by outside groups and for weddings — inquire at 386-527-5952.